Cathy Miller v. Civil Rights Department

 Case Summary

-Meet Cathy Miller, cake artist and faithful Christian
+Meet Cathy Miller, cake baker and faithful Christian

-Cathy Miller is a faithful Christian and cake artist living in Bakersfield, California.
+Cathy Miller is a faithful Christian and custom baker living in Bakersfield, California.
 Cathy believes that her bakery, Tastries, is “God’s business.”
 Her bakery’s mission statement is to “honor God in all that we do,” and her Baptist faith influences everything from the Bible verses she puts on her business cards to the music she plays in the shop.

 Cathy’s process for designing wedding cakes goes beyond just batter and icing.
 When Cathy meets with couples, she takes time to get to know them and help them understand the religious and symbolic meaning behind the wedding cake they are commissioning.
 She invests her creative gifts to help launch couples into their lives together, ensuring that each cake is not only visually stunning but also deeply meaningful to the couple that commissions it.